lauren-fuller/stat386-projects/_posts/2022-09-28-Data-Visualization.md

 ## Overview

 Data Visualization is an important branch of data science.
 It is one of the main tools used to analyze and study relationships between different variables.
+This tutorial will guide you in learning how to create common types of univariate, bivariate, and multivariate charts in python.

 ## Why are charts useful?
 Why can't I just present the stats?